Mikhail Gorbachev, the last leader of the Soviet Union, dies aged 91

 Mr Gorbachev, helped forged arms reduction deals with the United States and partnerships with Western powers to remove the Iron Curtain that had divided Europe since World War Two and bring about the reunification of Germany.

-He was also famous for attempts at reforming the USSR, including the policies of perestoika and glasnost, and was famously described by British leader Mrs Thatcher as a “man one could do business with”, at a time when relations between Moscow and the West were all but frozen.
+He held unprecedented summits with US president Ronald Reagan, who urged him to ‘tear down the [Berlin] wall’ and was famous for attempts at reforming the moribund USSR, notably with the policies of perestoika and glasnost, and was famously described by British leader Mrs Thatcher as a “man one could do business with”, at a time when relations between Moscow and the West were all but frozen.

-His reforms at home helped spawn pro-democracy protests swept across the Soviet bloc nations of communist Eastern Europe in the late 1980s.
-But unlike previous Soviet leaders, he refrained from using force to crush uprisings in eastern Europe, as had happened previously in Hungary in 1956 and Czechoslovakia in 1968.

-But the protests fuelled aspirations for autonomy in the 15 republics of the Soviet Union, which disintegrated over the next two years in chaotic fashion.
+He was idolised in the West, which was used to ageing, almost glacial Soviet leaders, at a time of real fear about the possibilities of a nuclear war between the two blocs led by Russia and the United States.
+He even went by the nickname “Gorby”.

+The award of the 1990 Nobel Peace Prize marked the pinnacle of world acclaim for the role that Gorbachev, then Soviet president, had played in ending the Cold War without bloodshed.
+But in Russia it was a different story.

-On becoming general secretary of the Soviet Communist Party in 1985, aged just 54, he had set out to revitalise the system by introducing limited political and economic freedoms, but his reforms spun out of control.
+He became general secretary of the Soviet Communist Party in 1985, aged a relatively young 54, and he set out to revitalise the system by introducing limited political and economic freedoms.

+Though in power less than seven years, Gorbachev unleashed a breathtaking series of changes, which transformed post-war Europe.

+But they quickly overtook him and resulted in the collapse of the authoritarian Soviet state, the freeing of Eastern European nations from Russian domination and the end of decades of East-West nuclear confrontation.

 His policy of ‘glasnost’ - free speech - allowed previously unthinkable criticism of the party and the state, but also emboldened nationalists who began to press for independence in the Baltic republics of Latvia, Lithuania, Estonia and elsewhere.